cx-cloud-101/speedtest-workshop/installation-guide.md

 1. Install the [Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts/)
 2. During the installation process you'll initialize Cloud SDK with `gcloud init`.
 Remember to log on with the account that has the free trial activated.

-### Node v8 (latest)
+### Node
 _If you have node installed, you can check the version with `node --version`._
-_Note that the GCP Cloud Function node runtime only supports v8.15.0, but you should be able to use a newer version in the v8.x.x series, like v8.17.0._
+_Note that the GCP Cloud Function node runtime only supports version 10, 12, 14 and 16, but you should be able to use a newer version._

 1. Install node from [nodejs.org](https://nodejs.org/dist/latest-v8.x/)